danielrcollins1/OED-Expanded/gameplay.md

 -   Casting a Spell
 -   Set a Pike
--   Retrieve a Scroll
--   Use a Retrieved Scroll
+-   Retrieve/Ready a Scroll or Potion
--   Retrieve and Use a Potion
+-   Use a Retrieved/Readied Scroll or Potion
 -   Ranged Attacks (unless a weapon thrown in the same direction as the character's movement)